 When writing , do you listen to music or do you need complete silence?

 I am a musical writer for sure.
-I usually listen to movie scores or darker/mellower music, however, because I find it more inspiring and less distracting than the pop stuff.
-There's a little bit of this in other posts on the blog.
+I usually listen to movie scores or darker/mellower music.
+There's a little bit of this in other posts on my blog.

 What was your inspiration for your latest manuscript and where did you find it?